 Soon you pass signposted Werrong beach turn-off.
 This is not the turn-off you want.
 Continue following the Cliff Track for another 1.9 km until you reach the signposted turn-off to Palm Jungle & Burning Palms Beach.

 After about a kilometre, the trail widens into a soft and sandy fire trail that runs all the way to Garawarra Farm.
 Keep an eye out for Eastern spinebills, Golden whistlers, Eastern yellow robins, Crimson rosellas and Superb fairy-wrens.
 If you are visiting in late winter-early spring, male Superb fairy-wrens are particularly … well, superb in their breeding plumage.

 The bird you’ll hear most often on this trail – Eastern whipbird is harder to see, as it keeps concealed among leaf litter and thick vegetation.
 If you do decide to look for it, look for an olive-coloured bird with white cheeks and a black crest.

-Soon the track narrows and starts to descend into the cooler and wetter rainforest as it enters the Palm Jungle – a unique forest of cabbage tree palms and tropical plants.
+Once you take the turnoff to Palm Jungle, the track narrows and starts to descend into the cooler and wetter rainforest as it enters the Palm Jungle – a unique forest of cabbage tree palms and tropical plants.
+Cabbage tree palms like growing in moist gullies where nutrient-rich soils are fed by the water draining off the coastal escarpment.

 Here the trail twists up, down and around, over lichen-covered boulders, through rainforest gullies and across small creeks.
-Now and then there are gaps in the canopy that allow you glimpses of the underside of the cliff that you are descending from.
+Now and then, there are gaps in the canopy that allow you glimpses of the underside of the cliff that you are descending from.

 You can still listen out for the scraping sounds in the bush, of course, but as hard as I tried, all I got was a Green catbird that swiftly flew across the path and disappeared in the dense undergrowth.